Euro zone bonds rally as U.S. Fed fuels yield hunt

 * Bunds also rally on Fed stance

-* Eonia rate fixes at record low due to ECB measures (Updates prices, adds fresh quote)
+* Eonia rate fixes at record low due to ECB measures (Updates prices, adds more comments)

 By Emelia Sithole-Matarise

-LONDON, June 19 Peripheral euro zone bond yields headed back towards historic lows on Thursday in a market-wide rally after the U.S. Federal Reserve signalled that rising inflation would not trigger an increase in rates any time soon.
+LONDON, June 19 Peripheral euro zone bond yields headed back towards historic lows on Thursday in a market-wide rally after the U.S. Federal Reserve signalled that rising inflation won't trigger an increase in rates any time soon.

 Longer-dated euro zone bonds sold off earlier this week after higher-than-expected U.S. consumer price inflation raised the possibility that the Fed might be open to lifting interest rates sooner than many in the market had previously thought.